 At this point, I can’t help but feel like I’m a disappointment to all the people I love and who believe in me.
 Is this the story I’ve been waiting for years and years to have?
 Do I want to go on living miserable deep inside?
-No words come out of my mouth, but instead, tears pour down to the back of my hand like it is raining in my apartment.
+No words come out of my mouth, but instead, tears pour down to the back of my hand as if it was raining in my apartment.
 Is this just in my head?
 Or is it all real?

 A door gently closing.
 Steps coming right to where I’m sitting at.
 That honey fragrance that makes me go down to my knees...
 Yeah, she’s finally home.
 And without saying a word, she instantly notices something’s off with me, even though I’m in denial.

 “Hey, you know you can tell me anything, Agustina” Valentina says, sitting next to me and pulling me into her.
-“What’s wrong, love?”
+“What’s wrong, elskede?”

 Held in her strong yet soft arms, I’m silent.
 I don’t know why I still find it difficult to talk about this kind of stuff with her.